bkyoung/bioinfo-utils/README.md

   -m MATCH, --match=MATCH
                         (optional) column and string to match on.
-EX: 2:chr1 to match all lines where column 2 contains 'chr1', or chr1 to match any column containing 'chr1'.
-NOTE: multiple values listed together are ANDed together.
+EX: 2:chr1 to match all lines where column 2 contains 'chr1', or 'chr1' to match any column containing 'chr1'.
+NOTE: multiple values listed together are ANDed together unless --match-mode is used also -r, --match-or        Changes matching to OR mode instead of default AND mode
 ```

 ##### Usage Examples